gchq/Gaffer/doc/dev-doc/src/main/resources/walkthrough/Aggregation.md

     2. An edge has the same group, source, destination, directed and any specified groupBy property values are identical.
 2. Query aggregation allows additional summarisation depending on a user's visibility permissions and any overridden groupBy properties provided at query time.

-The data file for this example has simple pairs of integers, as before and each pair has a timestamp and a visibility (public or private):
+For this walkthrough we have added a timestamp to our csv data:
 ${DATA}

 The schema is similar to what we have seen before, but we have added a start date and a end date property.
 These properties have been added to the groupBy field.
 Properties in the groupBy will be used to determine whether elements should be aggregated together at ingest.
+Property values in the groupBy are required to be identical for Gaffer to aggregate them at ingest.

 ##### Data schema
 ${DATA_SCHEMA_JSON}